czfrance/assisdance/README.md

 ## Frontend

 1. Open XCode project.
-2. Connect a physical device to the computer.
+2. Connect a physical device to the computer (if you choose this option)
-3. Select the physical device as the simulator target.
+3. Select the desired device as the simulator target.
 4. Click the play button.

 ## Backend

-1. Open the backend directory in VSCode.

 ### One-time Setup:

+1. Open the backend directory in VSCode
-- Create a Python environment (requires Python 3.10).
+2. Create a Python virtual environemnt (requires Python 3.10).
-- Activate the Python environment:
+3. Activate the Python venv:
   ```bash
   source [virtual environment name]/bin/activate
   ```
-- install necessary packages
+4. Install necessary packages

 ### To run the Flask App:
+1. Open the backend directory in VSCode
-- Set flask environment
+2. Set flask environment
   ```bash
   export FLASK_APP=__init__.py
   export FLASK_ENV=development
   ```
-- run the app
+3. Run the app
   ```bash
   flask run
   ```